Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 \subsubsection{Spectral faceting}

-The wide-band image cube can first be decomposed into separate image sub-cubes composed of a subset of the frequency channels, with a separate prior for each sub-cube.
-Since the data-fidelity terms are channel-specific, the overall objective function~\eqref{eq:problem} reduces to the sum of independent objectives for each sub-cube.
-The smaller-size wide-band imaging sub-problems (smaller data sets, and smaller image volumes) can thus be solved independently in parallel, offering scalability.
-Taken to the extreme, this simple spectral faceting can be used to separate all channels and proceed with single-channel reconstructions (leading to SARA), however simultaneously loosing completely the advantage of correlations between frames to improve image precision.
-The key point is to keep an appropriate number of frames per sub-cube in order to optimally take advantage of this correlation.
-Also, given the data at higher frequency channels provide higher spatial frequency information for the lower frequency channels, it is of critical importance that the whole extent of the frequency band of observation be exploited in each channel reconstruction.
+The wide-band image cube can first be decomposed into separate image sub-cubes composed of a subset of the frequency channels, with a separate prior taken for each sub-cube.
+Since the data-fidelity terms are channel-specific, the overall objective function~\eqref{eq:problem} reduces to the sum of independent objective functions for each sub-cube.
+These smaller-size wide-band imaging sub-problems (smaller data sets, and smaller image volumes) can thus be solved independently in parallel.
+Taken to the extreme, this simple spectral faceting can be used to separate all channels and proceed with single-channel reconstructions (corresponding to SARA), yet, however loosing completely the advantage of leveraging the correlations between frames to improve image precision.
+In practice, it is essential to keep an appropriate number of frames per sub-cube in order to take advantage of this correlation.
+In addition, given that data at higher frequency channels provide higher spatial frequency information for the lower frequency channels, it is of critical importance that the whole extent of the frequency band of observation is exploited in each channel reconstruction.
 In this context, we propose to decompose the cube into channel-interleaved spectral sub-cubes, each of which results from a uniform sub-sampling of the whole frequency band (see Figure~\ref{fig:facets} (b)).
-We thus decompose the original inverse problem~\eqref{eq:model} into $C$ independent, channel-interleaved sub-problems, each considering $L_c$ channels from the original data cube, with $L= L_1 + \ldots + L_C$.
-For each sub-cube $c\in \{1, \ldots, C\}$, $\mathbf{y}_{c,l,b} \in \mathbb{C}^{\ndata_{c,l,b}}$ denotes the vector of $\ndata_{c,l,b}$ visibilities associated with the channel $l \in \{1, \ldots, L_c\}$ and data-block $b \in \{1, \ldots, B\}$, and by $\bs{\Phi}_{c,l,b}$ and $\varepsilon_{c,l,b}$ the associated measurement operator and $\ell_2$ ball radius, respectively.
-The initial minimization problem~\eqref{eq:problem} is thus reformulated as
+We thus decompose the original inverse problem~\eqref{eq:model} into $\ncube$ independent, channel-interleaved sub-problems, each considering $\nband_c$ channels from the original data cube, with $\nband= \nband_1 + \ldots + \nband_\ncube$.
+For each sub-cube indexed by $c\in \{1, \ldots, \ncube\}$, the data model~\eqref{eq:model} can be equivalently re-written as \begin{linenomath}